vishwesh3/vishwesh3.github.io/_posts/2018-06-16-project-tafy.markdown

 ## Developer's note

-Recently I joined Goibibo for my summer intern, and I realized the problem of hitting maps again & again to find when the traffic is mininal.
-So I thought of developing this chrome extension which do jobs for you and you can focus on your work.
+Recently I moved to Banglore for my summer internship at Goibibo, where I witnessed the world famous traffic and people investing average half an hour on a daily basis by refreshing maps to find out best time to leave for their destination hence I decided to develop this chrome extension which eases this for you.

 For more info find my blog on [Tafy](https://jainkuniya.github.io/tafy-find-best-time-to-leave/);